EXCHANGE CONTROL REGULATIONS IN THAILAND

 The legal basis for exchange control in Thailand is derived from the Exchange Control Act (B.E.
 2485) and Ministerial Regulation No. 13 (B.E.
 2497) issued under the Exchange Control Act.
 These laws set out the principles of controls under which Notifications of the Ministry of Finance and Notices of the Competent Officer are issued.

 The Bank of Thailand has been entrusted by the Ministry of Finance with the responsibility of administering foreign exchange.
 The governor of the Bank of Thailand appoints the officials of the Bank of Thailand as the Competent Officers under the Exchange Control Act (B.E.
 2485).

-All foreign exchange transactions are to be conducted through commercial banks and through authorized non-banks, such as authorized money changers and authorized money transfer agents, that are granted foreign exchange licenses by the Minister of Finance.
-Any transactions not conducted through the above-mentioned licensees require approval from the Competent Officer on a case by case basis.
+All foreign exchange transactions are to be conducted through authorized banks and non-banks, such as authorized money changers and authorized money transfer agents, that are granted foreign exchange licenses by the Minister of Finance.
+Any transactions not generally allowed under the foreign exchange regulations need prior approval from the Bank of Thailand on a case-by-case basis.

 c.
 Currency Regulations

 1. Foreign Currency

 Foreign currencies can be transferred or brought into Thailand without limit.
 Any person receiving foreign currencies from abroad in an amount equivalent to USD 1 million or above is required to repatriate such funds immediately and sell to an authorized bank or deposit them in a foreign currency account with an authorized bank within 360 days of receipt, except for foreigners temporarily staying in Thailand for not more than three months, foreign embassies, international organizations including their staff with diplomatic privileges and immunities, and Thai emigrants who are permanent residents abroad or working abroad.

 Purchase of foreign currency from authorized banks is generally allowed upon submission of documents indicating international trade and investment.
 Companies in Thailand can engage in derivatives transactions with authorized banks to hedge against foreign exchange risk arising from foreign currency receipts or obligations.

 2. Local Currency